-The nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE), www.aacn.nche.edu, and are approved by the Missouri State Board of Nursing and the Iowa Board of Nursing.
+The nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE), www.aacn.nche.edu, and have full approval status with the Iowa Board of Nursing and the Missouri State Board of Nursing.

 These academic standards ensure that a degree from Graceland University will be recognized by educational, business, and professional communities.